thejaminator/prompt_reward_rl/documentation/reward_model.md

 Anthropic's dataset contains 43835 pairs of "helpful" base pairs.
 And 42537 harmless pairs.

-Unlike the original paper, we do not train the pairs in a constrative manner, because we cannot via Openai's API.
+Unlike the original paper, we do not train the pairs in a constrastive manner, because we cannot via Openai's API.

 $$L_{PM} = log(1 + e^{rgood - rbad})$$